Known behavior

 Platform logic

-Water retention, adaptive swelling, humidity control, and locally sourced production pathways create multiple adjacent filing and product options.
+Water retention, adaptive swelling, local sourcing, and passive control create multiple adjacent claim families.

 First wedge

-Insert into a produce container beside a matched control setup.
+Insert it into a produce setup beside a matched control container.

 Measure temperature stability, moisture retention, and visible freshness over time.